zarino/zarino.co.uk/posts/2014-01-24-ds214se-under-the-hood.md

 ![Editing the authorized_keys file on your Synology NAS](/media/synology-authorized-keys.png)

 Press the Escape key, then `:wq` to save and close.
-Finally type `/usr/syno/sbin/synoservice --restart ssh` to apply the changes and restart the DiskStation’s SSH service.
+Finally type `/usr/syno/sbin/synoservice --restart ssh` (or `synoservicectl --reload sshd` if you’re on version 5 of the DSM operating system) to apply the changes and restart the DiskStation’s SSH service.
 You’ll be automatically kicked out, but when you next try to log in with `ssh diskstation`, you won’t be asked for a password.
 Score!

 ## Installing custom command-line programs (like `screen`, `nano` and `python`)